Please note that Tapas no longer supports Internet Explorer.

 Maya: Bringing our usual boost and chaos on my way.
 AND gossip.
 Wait for me near the lecture hall.

 Aria smiled.
-Every semester began like this.
-The steady return of known things—except, underneath, that flicker always lingered.
-Like a question she hadn’t answered yet.
-A whisper that sometimes said, “Are you sure you're still on the right path?”
+Every semester began this way.
+The steady return of known things—except, underneath, a flicker always lingered.
+A question she hadn't answered yet, whispering, Are you sure you're still on the right path?

-“You’re welcome.”
 Maya handed her the cup, then scanned the crowd, lips twitching.
-“So.
-There’s a rumor.”
+"So.
+There's a rumor."

-Maya leaned in.
-“Someone big is showing up today.
-Like, real-world famous kind of big.”
+Maya leaned in as they moved towards the check-in table.
+"Someone big is showing up today.
+Like, world-famous kind of big."

 "Famous?
 Who?"

-At first, she didn’t look.
+At first, she didn't look; she felt it.

 And then, her eyes followed the ripple.

-And yet, the air seemed to shimmer around him.
+Yet, the air seemed to shimmer around him.

 Reyhaan.

-The name floated to the front of her mind uninvited, as familiar as a lyric hummed in an empty kitchen.
+The name floated to the front of her mind uninvited, familiar as a lyric hummed in an empty kitchen.

 She knew that face—not in the loud, poster-on-the-wall way, but in a softer sense.
-The kind you remember at 2 a.m., when a song keeps you afloat.
-But here, in a hoodie and boots, slipping past suitcase wheels and half-finished conversations, he wasn’t a headline.
+The kind you remember at 2 a.m., when a lyric keeps you afloat.
+But here, in a hoodie and boots, slipping past suitcase wheels and half-finished conversations, he wasn't a headline.

 He was just... here.

-“He’s coming our way,” she whispered, the words escaping before she could reel them in.
+Aria took a sip she didn't quite taste.
+Beside her, she felt Maya go still.
+"He's coming our way," she whispered, the words escaping before she could reel them in.

 Reyhaan stopped in front of the table.
-His shoulders were relaxed, the hood of his sweatshirt pushed back slightly.
-He glanced around, took in the check-in sheets, the flyers, the students waiting.
+Shoulders relaxed, the hood of his sweatshirt pushed back slightly, he took in the check-in sheets, the flyers, the students waiting.
+Then his gaze flicked to her.

-He reached for the pen to sign-in.
-“Reyhaan,” he said simply, writing the name like it was any other.
-His voice wasn’t loud.
-It didn’t need to be.
+"Reyhaan," he said simply, writing the name like it was any other.
+His voice wasn't loud.
+It didn't need to be.
 It slipped out gently, like the last note of a song meant for one person, not a crowd.

 Aria handed him a welcome packet without a word, the edges of the folder brushing her palm.